- Share this article on Facebook

 - Share this article on Tumblr

-Talk show host Montel Williams will try his hand at movies by executive producing a series of feature films beginning in the spring in partnership with production companies.
+NEW YORK — Talk show host Montel Williams will try his hand at movies by executive producing a series of feature films in partnership with production companies beginning in the spring.

 The early focus for the Letnom Management & Prods. arm that will handle the features is a cross of true-life stories and comedy.